 Pool Fences and Safety Barriers

-Maintenance of pool fences and safety barriers is essential to reduce the number of immersion injuries and drownings of young children in swimming pools.
+Maintenance of pool fences and safety barriers is essential to reduce the number of immersion injuries and drowning of young children in swimming pools.
 Pool owners are responsible for ensuring pool barriers are maintained and that damaged fencing or barriers are fixed immediately.

 Pool fences and safety barriers commonly fail because: